When My World Was Young 1945-56 The Yellow Brick Road 1956-60 What a Wonderful Town 1960-61

 Maggie disappeared almost as fast as the proverbial snowball in Hell.

-Socializing with the straight employees from my job at Baldridge was something of an eye-opener.
-While they were a mixture of white middle class and working class college grads from around the country, as a group they were markedly liberal to radical in their professed social and political views.
+Socializing with the straight employees from my job at Fairfield Reading had been something of an eye-opener.
+While they were a mixture of white middle class, and to a lesser extent working class, college grads from around the country.
+As a group they were decidedly liberal to radical in their professed social and political views.
 However, I discovered that my straight fellow workers, despite living in Manhattan for the most part, had acquired no non-white or blue collar friends that I ever met, and the hangouts I went to with them appeared to be gathering places for white middle class young people.
 This was a very strong contrast to the occupational/social class/ethnic and racial mixture which I was experiencing in the gay life on the Upper West Side (and what I saw the Village, as well.)
 It would not be until later in the Seventies that I would work with any straight white people and find they had casual, unselfconscious friendships with blacks and Hispanics.

 "We never, ever do nothin' nice and easy - we always do it nice and rough!"